 2. Roll out the dough on a floured surface, lightly flouring your rolling pin as needed.
 Don’t worry if you don’t end up with a perfect circle–mine never are.
 (Proof: See above.)
 If your dough is stubbornly shrinking back, let it sit for another 5 minutes and try again.

-3. Lightly oil both sides of the dough with olive oil and place on a cutting board or baking sheet.
+3. Lightly oil both sides of the dough with olive oil (this California olive oil is a top pick of chefs and home cooks), and place on a cutting board or baking sheet.

 4. Once the toppings are ready, bring everything out to the grill.
 Slide the oiled pizza dough onto the high-heat side of the grill.
 (This is the only part I find tricky.
 It’s a little awkward, but it does get easier the more you do it.)
 Cook for about one minute, or until char marks appear.
 Flip over and repeat on the other side.
 The dough is ready when it releases easily from the grill.

-If you have space, start the second pizza as the first one finishes cooking.
+If you have space, you can also start the second pizza as the first one finishes cooking.

 6. Let the pizzas rest for a few minutes and top with flaky sea salt and fresh pepper if desired.
 And don’t blame me if it this becomes your new summer addiction.